probcomp/BayesDB/install_scripts/VM_install/README.md

 Verifying functionality
 =======================

 To test the install, we'll run tabular\_predDB/tests/test\_middleware.py which tests the C++ engine, the Cython wrapping and the Database layer.
+NOTE: you must have X forwarding enabled to run test_middleware.py: ssh -X bigdata@$VM\_IP

     # from the `guest` OS
     export PYTHONPATH=~/tabular_predDB/:$PYTHONPATH